NAHSRobotics-Team5667/Gigabyte_FRC/README.md

 # Gigabyte_FRC
- A Global Positioning project for FRC team 5667 to make the robot smarter.
+ An offseason project to optimize and improve path following.